jithinchandrankv/PDE4434/README.md

 - Loop through each image in the directory, load, resize, and display it in a new window.
 - Convert the image to a numpy array and expand dimensions.
 - Use the pre-trained model to predict the type of UNO card in the image.
-- Display the predicted card color and number/type.
+- Display the predicted card color and number/type in window.